Okay, so you’ve now read all about Mend Hyaluronic Acid Serum and decided that you definitely need it in your life.

 Your Daily Skincare Routine

 First of all, serums and moisturisers are not the same.
-A bullet-proof skin care for men system should, therefore, include both.
+A bullet-proof anti-ageing skincare system should, therefore, include both.

 The Mend collection consists of four anti-ageing skincare gems, which should be applied in the following order: